 Wikipedia cites a Russian music teacher named Ivan Kuznetsov as the originator of today’s acupressure mat.
 Finding that only acupuncture would help his chronic pain, Kuznetsov created his own “bed of nails” as an acupressure device.

-The spikes work on stimulating the production and release of feel-good chemicals such as oxytocin and endorphins, which are your body’s natural pain reliever.
+The spikes stimulate the production and release of feel-good chemicals such as oxytocin and endorphins, which are your body’s natural pain reliever.

 The advantage of an acupressure mat is that you can receive gentle acupressure treatment by merely lying down on a mat.
 Another advantage of having an acupressure mat at home is that it is more cost-effective and convenient than booking appointments.
-In addition, it’s simple and easy to use your mat when you feel a Fibromyalgia-Flare developing, after exercise, or during times of stress.
+In addition, it’s simple and easy to use your mat when you feel fibromyalgia flare developing, after exercise, or during times of stress.